TU Law has scholarship opportunities for Master students. Please contact us to discuss them.

 - Energy and Mineral Law Foundation Scholarship

-Admitted TU Law students studying Indian Law are encouraged to apply for scholarships from TU Law’s partners:
+Admitted TU MJ students studying Indian Law are encouraged to apply for scholarships from TU Law’s partners:

 - American Indian Graduate Center

 - The Bureau of Indian Education Scholarships and Internships